glasenator/Grow/README.md

 2. **Open the `index.html` file** in your web browser.
 You can do this by double-clicking the file or using a local server.

-## Dependencies

-- D3.js: This project uses the D3.js library for data manipulation and visualization.
-The library is included in the `lib` directory.

 ## Game Instructions

-- Use the arrow keys to control the game elements.
+- Use the arrow buttons or arrow keys on your keyboard to control the rain drop.
-- The objective of the game is to achieve [insert game objective here].
+- Avoid the birds and grow the grass.

 ## License